MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 **Note**: In version 6.5.0, behavior was as described by `DROP`.
 This remains the default behavior in version 6.6.0.

-**Note**: In each time step, PRT tracks each particle until the end of the time step, or until the particle encounters a termination condition, whichever occurs first.
-A particle may traverse an arbitrary number of cells in a single time step.

 ```mermaid
 flowchart LR
     ACTIVE{Cell active?} --> |No| TERMINATE{Terminate}